Kayli/logspub/dev/ide.md

 - install "code" command in macos terminal
   - open the command pallette with Command + Shift + P (or F1)

+- questions
+  - but how to find non ASCII printable characters (with codes other than 32-127) by typing a similarly looking one in find/replace ui?
+    - example: to find 'swé' by typing 'swe'

 ## intellij idea